marijnh/Eloquent-JavaScript/19_paint.md

 {{index "fill function"}}

-Interestingly, the way we'll do it looks a bit like the ((pathfinding)) code from [Chapter ?](robot).
+Interestingly, the way we'll do this looks a bit like the ((pathfinding)) code from [Chapter ?](robot).
 Whereas that code searched through a graph to find a route, this code searches through a grid to find all "connected" pixels.
 The problem of keeping track of a